Western Pa.'s school districts set up own cyber academies to keep money, students in-house

 “They're realizing that those courses are just as rigorous, if not more, and it requires a whole lot more self-discipline,” Gross said of students who struggle to manage their time and keep up with cyber classes.
 At Hempfield, cyber academy coursework is taught by district teachers who monitor attendance and grades, and intervene if a student falls behind.

-“The parents have to be more vigilant when they have students in the cyber academy,” said Shawn Kessler, Highlands School District cyber academy coordinator, pointing out that it's harder to skip school when you're expected to catch the bus or be in a classroom.
+“The parents have to be more vigilant when they have students in the cyber academy,” said Shawn Cressler, Highlands School District cyber academy coordinator, pointing out that it's harder to skip school when you're expected to catch the bus or be in a classroom.
 Skipping cyber courses is as simple as not logging on, he said.

-Highlands started its cyber academy eight years ago; 61 of its 2,500 students in grades seven through 12 currently are enrolled, Kessler said.
+Highlands started its cyber academy eight years ago; 61 of its 2,500 students in grades seven through 12 currently are enrolled, Cressler said.

 Cyber charter costs account for 3 percent of the district's budget, or about $1.2 million for the 2016-17 school year.
 For the current school year, charter school costs so far total $958,162, according to district figures.

-Other than the potential cost benefits of keeping students in the district, Kessler said that giving them the option to stay for a cyber learning experience helps to keep them part of the school community, with access to extracurricular activities, teachers and guidance counselors.
+Other than the potential cost benefits of keeping students in the district, Cressler said that giving them the option to stay for a cyber learning experience helps to keep them part of the school community, with access to extracurricular activities, teachers and guidance counselors.

 Jamie Martines is a Tribune-Review staff writer.
 Reach her at jmartines@tribweb.com, 724-850-2867 or via Twitter @Jamie_Martines.